secretGeek/til/music/guitar_shapes.md

     a|---|---|---|---|---|---|---|---|---|---|---|---|
     e|---|---|---|---|---|---|---|---|---|---|---|---|

 Some blues musicians will noodle around on just those five locations for an entire solo.

-(And of course you could shift it up or down to transpose to a different key.
+(And of course you could shift these patterns up or down to transpose to a different key.
 This is shown in A)

 ![minor pentatonic positions](minorpentatonicpositions.gif)